 According to research conducted by the Public Health Institute and the School of Public Health at the University of California, Berkeley, California's emerging populations are underrepresented in all health professions and in the health professions pipeline.
-In general, as the level of education increases and as admission spots become more competitive, racial and ethnic diversity diminishes.
+In general, as the level of education increases and as admission spots become more competitive, racial and ethnic diversity decreases.

-Lack of diversity can lead to impacts on the access to health care.
-A report by the Institute of Medicine links poorer health outcomes for minorities to the shortage of minority health care providers.
+Lack of diversity impacts access to health care.
+A report by the Institute of Medicine links poor health outcomes for minorities to the shortage of minority health care providers.
 One reason for this is that persons of color are less likely than whites to receive needed services, including clinically necessary procedures, due to cultural or linguistic barriers between the health care provider and the patient.
-Additionally, there is evidence that a workforce that is able to serve culturally and linguistically diverse individuals increases the number of initial visits, results in higher utilization of care, enhances high-quality encounters, lowers medical errors, and reduces emergency room admissions.36
+Additionally, evidence suggests that a workforce able to serve culturally and linguistically diverse individuals increases the number of initial visits, results in higher utilization of care, enhances high-quality encounters, lowers medical errors, and reduces emergency room admissions.36